Challenge 3: Mid-point Update!

 Playtesting was where I found the most room for improvements.
 They say you have to look at work through others eyes to get a good idea of whats wrong.

 I have included the video where my partner "Korben Shrotberger" plays through the game, and gives me direct feedback.
-Based on his suggestions I am changing the following:
+Based on his suggestions I am changed the following:

-I would also like to make these changes if plausible:
+I would also like to make these changes in the future:

-- Enemies hear items in the other rooms, and this is triggering them in weird ways
+- Enemies hear items in the other rooms, and this is triggering them in weird ways, that takes away the players

 - Enemy sight is inconsistent, and buggy